minirust/minirust/spec/mem/pointer.md

     /// The type contains zero or more elements of the inner layout.
     /// The total size is a multiple of the element size and the align is exactly the element size.
     Slice(Size, Align),
+    /// The size of the type must be looked up in the VTable of a wide pointer.
+    TraitObject,
 }

 /// Stores all the information that we need to know about a pointer.